 3. Use a Web Application Firewall (WAF)

-A WAF protects your ecommerce platform from threats like SQL injections and cross-site scripting by filtering and monitoring traffic.
+How to secure ecommerce accounts further involves deploying a Web Application Firewall (WAF).
+A WAF protects your ecommerce site from threats like SQL injections and cross-site scripting by filtering and monitoring incoming traffic, blocking malicious activity before it reaches your system.

 Responding to Security Incidents